Fish wheels in the Fraser River: First Nations, PSF study salmon migration

 “Given the increasing evidence of climate effects across B.C., we need to study salmon behaviours in the migration corridors of the Fraser,” says Jason Hwang, PSF’s VP of Salmon.
 “Intending to assess potential migration disruptions, we hope to identify areas where it may be possible to improve migration conditions, making the journey easier for salmon and improving survival outcomes.”

-Fish wheels, rotating, water-powered devices used to capture fish, were installed at three locations in the Lower Fraser to enable the fish to be caught, tagged with radio tags, and released to be tracked.
+Large rotating, water-powered fish wheels in the Lower Fraser enable salmon to be caught, radio tagged, and released and tracked.